-There are different colors to gold.
-All are obtained in alloying other metals with gold itself;
+There are different colors of gold, all are obtained in alloying other metals with the gold itself.

 Pure silver is usually combined with other metals to allow more durability as 100% of the metal itself is more soft and easily damaged.
 Copper is what is added to the silver to add more durability, however, when you select sterling silver the composition is about 92.5% silver to 7.5% copper.

 The metal has an ideal combination of beauty to durability.
 It is also ideal to setting stones, and may be a more affordable alternative to platinum with the same stunning appearance.
 Not available at Wonder Jewelers.